vorth/j4ts/README.md

 ## Disclaimer

-J4TS is not made for implementing Java semantics in JavaScript.
-It will be close and mimic Java behavior, but it will never be completely Java.
-J4TS is full of heuristics and approximations, trying to get the best of it at a reasonable cost.
-So, programmers using J4TS should not expect to use it for porting complex Java applications (although it may help).
-On the other hand, J4TS should be fine to share and port small portions of code between Java and TypeScript.
-Typically, when using J4TS, some business logic may be shared more easily between a Java server and a TypeScript/JavaScript client.
+J4TS is not made for fully implementing Java semantics in JavaScript.
+It is close to and mimic Java behavior, but it will never be completely Java, espcially because primitive types in Java are different (chars and numbers especially).

 ## Contributions